userfromdarkside/end-to-end-data-project-with-ADF-and-Databricks/README.md

 # end-to-end-data-project-with-ADF-and-Databricks
 This project implements a modern data pipeline using Azure Data Factory and Power BI to enable efficient data ingestion, transformation, and visualization.
-Data is sourced from HTTP endpoints and GitHub repositories, then processed through Azure Data Factory and stored in a structured, layered architecture. the datasets are really well-known and you guys can find it in Kaggle here is the link: https://www.kaggle.com/datasets/ukveteran/adventure-works the datasets have many tables with foreign keys so you guys can do join queries.
+Data is sourced from HTTP endpoints and GitHub repositories, then processed through Azure Data Factory and stored in a structured, layered architecture. the datasets are really well-known and you guys can find it on Kaggle here is the link: https://www.kaggle.com/datasets/ukveteran/adventure-works the datasets have many tables with foreign keys so you guys can do join queries.
 <img width="1048" height="675" alt="image" src="https://github.com/user-attachments/assets/6e7a0241-3902-44e6-bf95-685c85bd0f03" />